-CRD is also increasing all over the world that can also be explained by aging of the human being, and increased prevalence of excess weight (104).
-Aging, animal-rich diet, excess fat tissue, smoking, alcohol, inflammatory or infectious processes, and cancers may be the major causes of the renal endothelial inflammation.
+CRD is also increasing all over the world that can also be explained by aging of the human being and increased prevalence of excess weight (104).
+Aging, animal-rich diet, excess fat tissue, smoking, alcohol, inflammatory and infectious processes, and cancers may be the major causes of the renal endothelial inflammation.
 The inflammatory process is enhanced by release of various chemicals by lymphocytes to repair the damaged endothelial cells of the renal arteriols.
 Due to the continuous irritation of the vascular endothelial cells, prominent changes develop in the architecture of the renal tissues with advanced atherosclerosis, tissue hypoxia, and infarcts (105).
-Excess fat tissue-induced hyperglycemia, dyslipidemia, elevated BP, and insulin resistance may cause tissue inflammation and immune cell activation (106).
+Excess fat tissue-induced hyperglycemia, dyslipidemia, elevated BP, and insulin resistance can cause tissue inflammation and immune cell activation (106).
 For example, age (p= 0.04), high-sensitivity CRP (p= 0.01), mean arterial BP (p= 0.003), and DM (p= 0.02) had significant correlations with the CIMT (104).
 Increased renal tubular sodium reabsorption, impaired pressure natriuresis, volume expansion due to the activations of sympathetic nervous system and renin-angiotensin system, and physical compression of kidneys by visceral fat tissue may be some mechanisms of the increased BP with excess weight (107).
 Excess fat tissue also causes renal vasodilation and glomerular hyperfiltration which initially serve as compensatory mechanisms to maintain sodium balance due to the increased tubular reabsorption (107).
 However, along with the increased BP, these changes cause a hemodynamic burden on the kidneys in long term that causes chronic endothelial damage (108).
 With prolonged excess fat tissue, there are increased urinary protein excretion, loss of nephron function, and exacerbated HT.
 With the development of dyslipidemia and DM, CRD progresses much more easily (107).
 On the other hand, the systemic inflammatory effects of smoking on endothelial cells may also be important in the CRD (109).
 Although some authors reported that alcohol was not related with the CRD (109), various metabolites of alcohol circulate in blood vessels of kidneys and give harm to the endothelium.
-Chronic inflammatory or infectious processes may also terminate with the accelerated atherosclerosis in the renal vasculature (108).
-Because of the systemic nature of atherosclerosis, there are close relationships between CRD and other atherosclerotic consequences of the metabolic syndrome including CHD, COPD, PAD, cirrhosis, and stroke (110, 111).
+Chronic inflammatory and infectious processes may also terminate with the accelerated atherosclerosis in the renal vasculature (108).
+Due to the systemic nature of atherosclerosis, there are close relationships between CRD and other atherosclerotic consequences of the metabolic syndrome including CHD, COPD, PAD, cirrhosis, and stroke (110, 111).
 For example, the most common causes of death were the CHD and stroke in the CRD again (112).
-The hardened RBC-induced capillary endothelial damage may be the main cause of CRD in the SCD.
-In another definition, CRD may just be one of the several atherosclerotic consequences of the metabolic syndrome and SCD, again (113).
+The hardened RBC-induced capillary endothelial damage may be the main cause of CRD in the SCD, again (113).

-Beside the CHD, stroke is the other terminal cause of death in human being, and it develops as an acute thromboembolic event on the chronic atherosclerotic background in most of the cases.
+Beside the CHD, stroke is the other terminal cause of death. and it develops as an acute thromboembolic event on the chronic atherosclerotic background.
 Aging, male gender, smoking, alcohol, and excess fat tissue may be the major underlying causes.
 Stroke is also a common complication of the SCD (114).
 Similar to the leg ulcers, stroke is particularly higher in the SCA and cases with higher WBC counts (115).
-Sicklinginduced capillary endothelial damage, activations of WBC, PLT, and coagulation system, and hemolysis may terminate with chronic capillary endothelial inflammation, edema, and fibrosis (116).
+Sickling-induced capillary endothelial damage, activations of WBC, PLT, and coagulation system, and hemolysis may terminate with chronic capillary endothelial inflammation, edema, and fibrosis (116).
 Probably, stroke may not have a macrovascular origin in the SCD, and diffuse capillary endothelial inflammation, edema, and fibrosis may be much more important.
 Infections, inflammations, medical or surgical emergencies, and emotional stress may precipitate stroke by increasing basal metabolic rate and sickling.
-A significant reduction of stroke with hydroxyurea may also suggest that a significant proportion of cases is developed due to the increased WBC and PLT counts-induced exaggerated capillary inflammation and edema (117).
+A significant reduction of stroke with hydroxyurea may also suggest that a significant proportion of cases is developed due to the increased WBC and PLT counts-induced capillary endothelial inflammation and edema (117).